 In my previous post – “So You Think You’re Falling in Love… Now What?” – a lot was still up in the air.
 You had to get to know your love interest for who they really are.
 You’ve developed a friendship where you feel you know her/him as well as can be expected.

-NOW you BELIEVE you’ve met Ms./Mr. Right and want to begin a dating courtship.
+NOW you BELIEVE you’ve met Ms./Mr. Right and want to begin serious dating.
 They’re the one!
 It’s marriage all the way!
 What's some sound advice?

 Some churches offer this.
 An experienced mentor couple is also an excellent choice.
 This can be done even before the engagement (wise option, especially for very young couples).
 Once you do make the promise to marry – the engagement! – premarital counselling is a must.
 And prayer should never be far from you, especially praying together (a great habit to develop even now).